SamuelHudec/pigeon-alert/README.md

 # TODO
 - disable display
 - polish scripts with respect of mypy of some other conventions
-- connect to remote pycharm for faster development
+- (maybe) connect to remote pycharm for faster development

 [pyenv]: https://github.com/pyenv/pyenv#installationbrew
 [how to install pyenv on MacOS]: https://jordanthomasg.medium.com/python-development-on-macos-with-pyenv-2509c694a808